 Ultimately, this can lead to a high turnover rate for your sales rep and a toxic team environment.
 Not only does replacing and training sales reps cost your company money, but it can damage your standing with clients who have built a relationship with their sales rep. After all, customers buy from people they like.
 Beyond the effect on the sales team, you’re leaving money on the table because the sole city rep can’t cover all the opportunities alone.

 Start creating your first sales territory

 Now that we’ve looked at why they’re important, let’s review how to create fair sales territories.
 There are a lot of factors you can look at during this process, but we’ll start by balancing territories based on prospect number and value.
-If you’d like to take an in-depth look at more advanced techniques, download our ebook on taking your sales territories to the next level.

 To get started, you’ll need the location and estimated value of all your prospects organized into a single spreadsheet.
 If you’re not sure how to format your data, take a look at our how-to guide on preparing your location data.